i-on-project/meta/guides/ways-of-working.md

   * Organize those issues on the repository's _project board_.
   * Use the issues' description to document the task being done (or link to the external documentation).
   * As an alternative, use the PR as the issue.
+  * Use the `PS` label for all the tasks that are related to "Projecto e Seminário" deliverables (e.g. reports).

 *  All work should be done on short-lived branches.
     * Naming scheme: `[feature|fix|docs|spike]/gh-nnn-description-using-kebab-case`, where `nnn` is the number of the issue describing the task.